-While 1940s hats were not rationed during war time they were heavily taxed at 33% as a luxury purchase.
-Good materials were scarce so many milliners turned to unusual decoration materials and recycling upholstery fabrics.
+While 1940s hats were not rationed during war time, they were heavily taxed at 33% as a luxury purchase.
+Good materials were scarce, so many milliners turned to unusual decoration materials and recycling upholstery fabrics.
 In Paris they grew larger and more outlandish, making some authorities question their patriotism.
 For most civilians, going without a hat was more common, especially for sporting and leisure activities as well as evening parties.
 A nice hairstyle did not need to be covered up by a large hat.
-Berets, small doll hats, and turbans were simple, easy no-frills hats to be worn for any occasion.
+Berets, small doll hats, and turbans were all simple, easy, no-frills hats to be worn for any occasion.

-Many hat styles remained from the 1930s but with a less ornamented, slightly more masculine style: snood, flat boaters, upturn sailors, pancake beret, knit turban, cartwheel, tricorn, toque, pompadour, doll’s hat, fedora, bonnet and bowler.
+Many hat styles remained from the 1930s but with a less ornamented, slightly more masculine style: snoods, flat boaters, upturn sailors, pancake berets, knit turbans, cartwheels, tricorns, toques, pompadours, doll’s hats, fedoras, bonnets, and bowlers.
 Instead of an elastic chin strap to hold them in place at odd angles, hats now had rubber combs, clips or bobby pins attach them to the hair.

-Unlike clothing, hat colors were anything but drab.
-Red, orange, pink line green, yellow and the patriotic red, white and blue combination were the norm for summer.
+Unlike clothing, however, hat colors were anything but drab.
+Red, orange, pink, lime green, yellow, and the patriotic red white and blue combination were the norm for summer.
 Navy, brown, dark green and black were fall time essentials.
 The 1940s hat was something to brighten a worried face, cheer a broken heart, and give creative style to an otherwise plain silhouette.
-Hats were seen as morale boosters in a difficult time
+Hats were seen as morale boosters in a difficult time.

 The Beret and Tam Hats

 The beret hat was borrowed from military dress.
-It was a pancake flat, round, felt hat perched on a narrow band.
-It sat flat on the head or at a slight angle.
+It was a round felt hat that perched on a narrow band, sitting flat on the head or at a slight angle.
 The beret shape created many styles of hats in both felt and straw for high and low fashion.
 Common colors were blue, green. brown, and red.
 To add a little sparkle, brooches were sometimes clipped to the beret.

 The Tam, short for Tam O’ Shanter, was an old style revived in the 1940s.
 It looked similar to the beret in that is was also made of felt, round and mostly flat.
 The Tam brim was usually wider and taller then the Beret.
 A bow or other simple adornment often topped the crown.